scottross123/.dotfiles/README.md

 Configs, dotfiles, and install scripts for Unix-like Systems (primarily GNU/Linux and MacOS.
 Hopefully FreeBSD too at some point)

+Run the `setup.sh` script or simply using `stow` to symlink desired directories.

+Requires `stow` to work.

 ## Including but not limited to

 - zsh